thebigdave12/daves-fine-dinner-dines/README.md

 # Dave's Fine Dinner Dines
 ---
 ### Purpose of the Project:
 Creating an app that kills foodies indecisiveness and promotes local Utah grub!
-Users can get Dave's local recommendations via submiting desired parameters.
+Users can get Dave's local recommendations via submiting desired food parameters, generate random restaurant recommendations, or even give Dave recommendations of food places to try.

 ### Technologies Used:
 + HTML